Skip to main content

 • You have a high temperature with shaking (rigors).

-The doctor will be able to get a reasonable idea of the reason for the pain by asking you some questions and physically examining you.
+The doctor will be able to get a reasonable idea of the cause for the pain by asking you some questions and physically examining you.
 They may be able to find the cause simply from doing so.
 For example, if they find the typical rash of shingles, you will need no further tests to find the cause.
-If they find a liver enlargement (unusual) this suggests the problem is in the liver.

 If examination is normal, that already rules out quite a few possible diagnoses.
 The doctor will certainly need to feel your tummy (abdomen) in the area you have the pain, but may also need to examine other parts too, such as the rest of your tummy and your chest.